-- 1. When students arrive in the morning, they are to go straight to their lockers, and then to their period one class for attendance and morning announcements. - 2.
-The tardy bell rings at 7:30 a.m.
-Any student not present in period one at that time is either tardy or absent. - 3.
-Late sign-in will be conducted at the front security/scan desk as students enter the building. - 4.
-7:25-7:30 will be considered homeroom, 7:31 will begin period one (students not in a seat at 7:31 will be marked late to school and late for period one). - 5.
-Keystone Rewards are PM only, unless approved by administrator to use in AM. - 6.
-Students who arrive to school late must sign in at the Security Office.
-Failure to do so will result in appropriate disciplinary action at the administrator's discretion. - 7.
-Students who arrive late, but before 11:00 AM will be considered tardy.
-Students arriving between 11:00 AM and 12:00 PM will be marked half-day absent.
-Students arriving past 12:00 PM will be considered absent for the full day.
-Students must be present a minimum of 4 periods to be considered in attendance for the school day.
-(Times apply to a regular, full day and will be adjusted for modified days.) - 8.
-No student is to leave the building at any time without authorization from building administration.
-Violators will be suspended. - 9.
-The Attendance Office will attempt to call student's parents if the absence is questionable or call the doctor's office to verify medical excuses if necessary.
-Whenever possible, parents or a legal guardian (not students) should call in the morning when a student will be absent. - 10.
-Every effort should be made to schedule medical or dental appointments during non-school hours.
-If appointments must be made during school hours, the student must present a signed parental note (with phone number of where parents can be reached) prior to being excused. - 11.
-All classes that are missed due to an unexcused tardy or early release are considered unexcused until documentation is given to the attendance secretary.
-These unexcused class absences definitely count toward the maximum number of absences as applied to our attendance policy. - 12.
-Students are responsible for all class work missed due to an appointment.
-If a student is on medical for more than three days, the student will be given extended time to complete assignments equal to the number of days medically excused.
-Teachers may excuse work for the time absent and should provide academic information that was addressed during the absence. - 13.
-Any student arriving late or leaving early, who does not sign in or out, respectively, will result in appropriate disciplinary action at the administrators discretion. - 14.
-If not present during the school day (minimum of 4 periods), you are prohibited from participating in any after school activities for that given day.
+- > When students arrive in the morning, they are to go straight to their lockers, and then to their homeroom/advisory class for attendance and morning announcements.
+Students who are eating breakfast at school will obtain their grab and go breakfast from the cafeteria prior to going to their lockers. - The tardy bell rings at 7:25 A.M.
+Any student not present in homeroom/advisory at that time is either tardy or absent. - Late sign-in will be conducted at the front security/scan desk as students enter the building.
+Students who arrive to school late must sign in.
+Failure to do so could result in disciplinary action. - > Students who arrive late, but before 11:00 A.M. will be considered tardy.
+Students arriving between 11:00 A.M. and 12:00 P.M. will be marked half-day absent.
+Students arriving past 12:00 P.M. will be considered absent for the full day.
+(Times apply to a regular, full day and will be adjusted for modified days.) - > No student is to leave the building at any time without authorization from building administration.
+Violators will be suspended. - The Main Office will attempt to call student's parents if the absence is questionable or call the doctor's office to verify medical excuses if necessary.
+Whenever possible, parents or a legal guardian (not students) should call in the morning when a student will be absent. - Every effort should be made to schedule medical or dental appointments during non-school hours.
+If appointments must be made during school hours, the student must present a signed parental note (with phone number of where parents can be reached) prior to being excused. - > All classes that are missed due to an unexcused tardy or early release are considered unexcused until documentation is given to the secretary.
+These unexcused class absences definitely count toward the maximum number of absences as applied to our attendance policy. - Students are responsible for all class work missed due to an appointment. - > Any student arriving late or leaving early, who does not sign in or out, respectively, will be appropriately disciplined which could include suspension.
+In addition, the day in question will be marked as an unexcused absence and be treated as such in attendance monitoring.
+The student is responsible for following school regulations related to signing in late and it will be the student that is held responsible for any related consequences. - > If a student is not present during the school day, they are prohibited from participating in any after school activities.